-Local Farm offers workshops throughout the year on the care and keeping of a family cow.
-At the workshops, you will
+Local Farm offers workshops throughout the year on the care and keeping of a family cow in cooperation with the non-profit Motherhouse, Inc.

 Class began with a walk in the pasture visiting with the cows and learning about their habits.
 Debra’s herd is made up a Jersey cows, a very peaceful and agreeable type of cow.

 Interestingly, Debra does not own the land the farm is on.
 The 20 acre field which makes up the core of the pasture is made available to her by three land-owning neighbors for free.
 The additional 80 acres that the farm draws on for hay are on free loan from an another fifteen land owners.
 A community venture.

 …..The farm is beautifully sited and lies in the hollow of a grass-green bowl surrounded by a rim of multi-layered hills.

 …..After visiting with the cows in the pasture, we tried our hands at milking them.
 I now know why my great-grandfather had such huge forearms in the old family photos we have of him.
 Milking a cow by hand is a serious workout.
 When you get the hang of it – practice makes perfect – it takes about 20 minutes to milk a cow.
 He milked several, twice a day, every day by hand.

 …..Milking is a cooperative effort between the cow and her keeper.
 Calm, focus and awareness help the process go most smoothly.

 …..We learned that the cow, with its four digestive chambers, is uniquely gifted in the art of converting grass to milk – a miraculous process when you think about it.